Internal dosimetry: Biokinetic modelling

 b) The Human Alimentary Tract Model (HATM).
 This is applied for modeling the intake of particles in the GI tract following the model provided ICRP 105 (ICRP 2005).
 Particles can be introduced in the GI Tract directly by ingestion, or from the RT.
 Deposition is in the stomach (ST).
 Part or all the flow is transferred, through SI, to the blood (B).
 The rate transfer from SI to B, is given by fA.
 The value of fA is associated to the element and their chemical form.

 c) Systemic compartments.
 They are specific compartments to be applied for an element.
 Current models are described in ICRP 134 and ICRP 137.
 A few computer codes have been developed to estimate intake and calculate internal dose using biassay data.

 Bioassay evaluations

 Biokinetic modeling is widely used in internal dosimetry and to evaluate bioassay data.
 Computer programs can be used for bioassay evaluations.
 The bioassay measurement values can be used to estimate unknown intake.

+Assessment of internal doses necessitates the consideration of a number of uncertainties.
+In particular, it is important to incorporate uncertainties in measurement data into the dose assessment process.